David Whyte (poet): Life and work

 Whyte has written ten volumes of poetry and four books of prose.
-Pilgrim is based on the human need to travel, "From here to there."
+Pilgrim is based on the human need to travel, "From here to there".
 The House of Belonging looks at the same human need for home.
 He describes his collection Everything Is Waiting For You (2003) as arising from the grief at the loss of his mother.
 Pilgrim was published in May 2012.
-His latest book is Consolations: The Solace, Nourishment and Underlying Meaning of Everyday Words, an attempt to 'rehabilitate' many everyday words we often use only in pejorative or unimaginative ways.
+His latest book is Consolations: The Solace, Nourishment and Underlying Meaning of Everyday Words, an attempt to "rehabilitate" many everyday words we often use only in pejorative or unimaginative ways.
 He has also written for newspapers, including The Huffington Post and The Observer.
 He leads group poetry and walking journeys regularly in Ireland, England and Italy.

-Whyte has an honorary degree from Neumann College, Pennsylvania, and from Royal Roads University, British Columbia, and is Associate Fellow of both Templeton College, Oxford, and the Saïd Business School, Oxford.
+Whyte has an honorary degree from Neumann College, Pennsylvania, and from Royal Roads University, British Columbia, and is Associate Fellow of both Templeton College, Oxford, and Saïd Business School, Oxford.

-Whyte has spent a portion of every year for the last twenty five years in County Clare, Ireland.
+Whyte has spent a portion of every year for the last twenty-five years in County Clare, Ireland.
 Over the years and over a number of volumes of poetry he has built a cycle of poems that evoke many of the ancient pilgrimage sites of The Burren mountains of North Clare and of Connemara.

 Whyte runs the "Many Rivers" organisation and "Invitas: The Institute for Conversational Leadership", which he founded in 2014.
 He has lived in Seattle and on Whidbey Island and currently lives in the US Pacific North West; he holds US, British and Irish citizenship.
 He is married to Gayle Karen Young, former Chief Talent and Culture Officer of the Wikimedia Foundation.
 He has a son, Brendan, from his first marriage to Autumn Preble and a daughter, Charlotte, from his second marriage to Leslie Cotter.
 Whyte has practised Zen and was a regular rock climber.
 He was a close friend of the Irish poet John O'Donohue.